Hunterx234/.github/profile/README.md

 ---

-## 🏢 About LaearnAITools Organization
+## 🏢 About LearnAITools Organization

-Welcome to **LaearnAITools** - A collaborative space for innovative projects and development initiatives.
+Welcome to **learnAITools** - A collaborative space for innovative projects and development initiatives.

 ### 📊 Organization Overview